industrial-robotics-lab/differential-drive-robot/README.md

 ```

-Run the client on PC
+Run the client on PC:
 ```bash
 python3 scripts/SocketClient.py
 ```